BiQiB7/ProjekPeluang/architecture.md

     -   Set up and configure the vector database (e.g., a self-hosted ChromaDB instance on the same EC2 server, or a managed service).
 -   **Deliverable 2: Data Ingestion Pipeline:**
     -   Write the Python scripts for web scraping and parsing RSS feeds.
-    -   Implement the logic to connect to the OpenAI API to generate embeddings and metadata.
+    -   Implement the logic to connect to the Google Gemini API to generate embeddings and metadata.
     -   Write the script to insert the data into the vector database.
-    -   Configure a `cron` job on the EC2 instance to run this pipeline daily.
+    -   **Cron Job Setup:** Configure a `cron` job on the EC2 instance to run the ingestion script daily.
+This involves editing the crontab (`crontab -e`) and adding a line like `0 2 * * * /usr/bin/python3 /path/to/run_ingestion.py` to schedule the job.
 -   **Deliverable 3: API Endpoints:**
     -   Implement the `POST /api/generate-profile-tags` endpoint within the Flask/FastAPI application.
+This endpoint will call the Gemini API.
     -   Implement the `GET /api/opportunities` endpoint, including the logic to filter the vector database based on the `tags` query parameter.
+    -   Implement the `POST /api/trigger-ingestion` endpoint for manual data pipeline execution.